anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 The `exec()` returns an object of type `Result`.
-The result is completely detached from the connection,
+The result is completely detached from the connection -
-meaning it is safe to use it even after the connection has been closed.
+it is safe to use it even after the connection has been closed.
 Next we check that the execution has succeeded calling the `valid()` method,
 which just forwards the result if it is in a good state,
 and throws an exception otherwise.